RicardoGitHub2020/Simulador-en-python/objects.md

 classDiagram
     direction LR

-    class engine{
+    class coordinator{
-    is a Simulator
+    is a Scheduler
     }

     class experiment{